-Our group is interested in the neural basis of speech and language.
-We investigate how sensory and motor areas of the brain interact during speech communication.
-We use several different brain imaging techniques to study the brain during speech perception and production.
-These techniques also allow us to explore differences in the structure and function of the brain associated with developmental disorders of speech and language, such as stuttering and specific language impairment.
+We are interested in the neural basis of speech and language.
+We use brain imaging and brain stimulation to study speech perception and production and to explore differences in the structure and function of the brain associated with differences in the way speech and language develops for example in stammering and in developmental language disorder.

 Speech & Brain News

 International Stammering Awareness Day is 22 October and this year's theme is "Being Seen, Being Heard – Representation and normalisation of stuttering in the mainstream."